Agent's Take: Six power brokers who are shaping the NFL's financial landscape

 Segal should help change the landscape for non-quarterbacks with Raiders defensive end Khalil Mack.
 Raiders general manager Reggie McKenzie's timetable for a Mack extension has been the 2018 offseason ever since locking up quarterback Derek Carr long-term last summer.
 A new deal will likely make Mack a charter member of $20-million-per-year non-quarterback club.

 Last preseason, $1.5 million of performance bonuses were added to the four-year, $26 million contract Brandon Graham signed as an unrestricted free agent in 2015, which has left the Eagles defensive end underpaid.
-Graham had a career high 9.5 sacks this season.
+Graham had a career high 9.5 sacks last season.
 Extending Graham's contract, which is set to expire after the 2018 season, has reportedly been on Philadelphia's radar screen for awhile.
 It's hard to envision Segal accepting less than the four-year, $58 million extension with $34 million in guarantees Everson Griffen received from the Vikings last July.

 Drew Rosenhaus (Rosenhaus Sports Representation)